Roblox-Public-Library/Roblox-Public-Library/CONTRIBUTING.md

 * Do not add `function MyClass.isMyClass(instance)` if the class may be inherited from.
   * Try to avoid checking whether something "is" of a particular class except for when validating arguments.
   * It's better to have a function defined on a class, like "MyClass:CanSave()", or just check to see whether the function is defined before using it; this way other classes can be passed in as well.
-  * For custom classes which support `:IsA` functionality, see `game.ReplicatedStorage.Utilities.Class`.
+  * For custom classes which support `:IsA` functionality, see `ReplicatedStorage.Utilities.Class`.
 Note that `:Is` is used to ensure the Script Analysis window does not complain.
 * Allow mixed tables (but be cautious with them - you can't send them to any Remote/Bindable Event/Function, nor the data stores)
-* There is nothing wrong with using `workspace` or `game.Players`.
-Use `GetService` for any service that is not visible in the Explorer window.
+* There is nothing wrong with using `workspace` (though for all other services, use `:GetService()`).
 * Use `local funcName = function() end` instead of `local function funcName() end` to emphasize that `funcName` is a variable and changes in the code.
 * Use your editor's text wrapping instead of manually entering newlines in code or comments.
   * There's nothing wrong with having multiple lines of comments (ex one line per concept).